GottaYotta/PixelSDK/README.md

 import PixelSDK
 ```

-Present the full editor in response to a user action, for example, clicking a button.
+Present the SDK in response to a user action, for example, clicking a button.
 The default primary filters and adjustment filters will be used.
-The editor will support both photo and video of any dimension with access to both the camera and library.
+The SDK will support both photo and video of any dimension with access to both the camera and library.
 ```swift
 let container = ContainerController() container.editControllerDelegate = self